sentanos/uwbot/README.md

 # uwbot
-A bot for the UW discord, mostly for anonymous chatting.
+A bot for the UW discord

 ## Running with docker
 The repository is automatically synced with a public docker repository.
 To use with docker, first